SecureCapital/searchable/README.md

 - Ensure that any params not abiding the rules will raise an error
 - Ensure implementation invariant to database
 - Figure a way to resolve with_having
-- Maybe remove extensions into searchable, and insantiate `Searchable::Date`, `Searchable::Hash` ...
+- Maybe remove extensions; place them in searchable and instantiate `Searchable::Date`, `Searchable::Hash` ...

 ## Contributing
 Contact the author if you desire to contribute.